Federal Funding of Research — AGA Advocates for Increased NIH Funding

 According to a 2008 NIH study entitled “The Burden of Digestive Diseases in the United States,”1 there are 72 million ambulatory care visits annually with a first-listed diagnosis of digestive disease.
 Many of these diseases are potentially deadly or debilitating and include colon, liver and pancreatic cancers, inflammatory bowel disease, foodborne illness, and gastroesophageal reflux disease (GERD).
 The costs for treating these diseases exceed $140 billion annually.
 Funding research to identify effective treatments and cures for these digestive diseases can save the health-care system in the U.S. billions of dollars.

-In order to sustain the progress in finding treatments and cures for these disabling diseases, the AGA supports the Ad Hoc Group for Medical Research.
+In order to sustain the progress in finding treatments and cures for these disabling diseases, the AGA supports the Ad Hoc Group for Medical Research and the efforts of other organizations that work to ensure a robust research enterprise at NIH.

 Sound Economic Investment